A whole new world: your local guide to alcohol to go

 Pit Stop Tavern: Mixed drinks to-go.
 Thursday-Sunday 11 a.m. to 7 p.m. and Monday-Wednesday 3-7 p.m.

-Black Eagle County Club: Supreme Ceasar Sundays
+Black Eagle County Club: Supreme Ceasar Sundays, mixed drinks, liquor bottles for sale

 Bar S: They’ve got mixed drinks, beer and wine.
 Call 761-9550 to order.